The Locker Key

 “Well then, you’re gonna have to shoot us both and walk away empty-handed.”

-Wycliffe paces around the room for a few seconds.
-He stops and takes a deep breath.
+Wycliffe paced around the room for a few seconds.
+He stopped and took a deep breath.

 “All right.
 But no fuckin’ around, white boy.”

 “Jake.”
-Stacy pleads.
+Stacy pleaded.
 “What the hell is going on?”

 “OK spud boy.”
 Wycliffe said.
 “Let’s go.
 But just remember, I can always back and do her any time.”